-The interactive key was designed using Lucid3 software and is quite different from traditional dichotomous keys.
-The user is recommended to consult the Best Practices on occasion to pick up new tips and tricks for using the interactive keys.
+An interactive matrix-key is quite different from a traditional dichotomous key.
+The user is recommended to consult Lucid Best Practices on occasion to pick up new tips and tricks for using the interactive key.

-Note also that web pages such as fact sheets attached to items in Lucid3 keys may be considered pop-ups by certain browsers (such as Internet Explorer) when clicked on by users.
+Web pages such as fact sheets attached to items in Lucid3 keys may be considered pop-ups by certain browsers (such as Internet Explorer) when clicked on.
 If your browser blocks these pop-ups, you should allow pop-ups for this Lucid tool in your browser's Internet settings.
-Additionally, Internet Explorer may block "active content" on web pages or interactive keys.
-To allow active content in Internet Explorer, under Tools, Internet Options, Advanced tab, Security category, the box next to the setting "Allow active content to run in files on My Computer" should be checked.
-Additionally, certain settings under Tools, Internet Options, Security, Custom level, ActiveX controls and plug-ins, may need to be changed.

 A Lucid key has four panels.